MicrosoftDocs/microsoft-salescopilot-docs/articles/sales-m365-copilot-faq.md

 - Turn off Sales Chat in [Access settings](access-settings.md#sales-agent-in-microsoft-365-copilot-preview).

     > [!NOTE]
-    > If you turn off Sales Chat from **Access settings**, users who have the Sales app installed will still see Sales as an agent in Microsoft 365 Copilot chat.
+    > If you turn off Sales Chat from **Access settings**, users who have the Sales agent installed will still see Sales as an agent in Microsoft 365 Copilot chat.
 They can still ask questions and get responses, but the responses won't include any sales data.

 ### End user